rickgode/Windows-RotorHazard-Install/README.md

 9. Navigate to C:\Users\{username}\RotorHazard\src\server\static\image\favicon.ico
 10. Click OK

-**To START the RotorHazard Server**
+**START the RotorHazard Server for the First Time**

-1. Double click on the RotorHazard icon you just created
+1. Double click on the RotorHazard icon you just created.
+2. The RotorHazard server will start, but your usb node isn't configured yet so the server will operate using simulated nodes.
+In this mode the web-GUI interface maybe explored and tested.
-2. RotorHazard won't work because we need to edit a config.json file that doesn't get created until you run the RotorHazard Server for the first time.
+3. Now we need to edit a config.json file that doesn't get created until you run the RotorHazard Server for the first time.

 **To STOP the RotorHazard Server**